Linking to Headings

 Now, what do we do about screen reader announcements?
 Having duplicate announcements can be bad, because there is no context for what each link does.
 On the other hand, I think that any user might want to save or send the link.
 In that case, removing the announcement might remove useful functionality.

 Having said that, I would probably opt to not announce the link.
 The extra announcements do not make sense if you list links.
 Moreover, in cases where I have a table of contents (e.g. in a docs site), there are already explicit links, with context, available!
-The extra ‘#’ would be very much an enhancement in that case, and the comparable experience seems there.
+The extra ‘#’ would be very much an enhancement in that case, and the comparable experience seems in place.

-Here are a few uses of this pattern that I spotted in the wild:
+Here are a few uses of this pattern that I spotted in the wild.

-Github README rendering shows a link only on hover, and hides the announcement with aria-hidden="true".
+.
 I am not a huge fan of that.
 Especially since READMEs are typically documentation and reference, I would think that making the link always visible would be more intuitive.

 CSS Tricks has the links always visible as ‘#’ and always announced.
 They are placed at the beginning of headings, which keeps the alignment flush on the start.